theantichris/Simple-Plugin-Framework/README.md

 #### Text Domain

-To specify the text domain for your plugin set the static property $textDomain on the WordPressObject class.
+To specify a custom text domain for all the WordPressObject classes set the static property $textDomain on the WordPressObject parent class.
 This is optional, the text domain has a default value of 'default'.

     WordPressObject::$textDomain = 'my-text-domain';